 For capacity tracking purposes during COVID-19, PCCs and MHCUs shall submit an application when seeking initial licensure or changing services listed on their license.
 This shall not require approval before the facility may provide care, although CDPH will reach out to provide technical assistance to ensure patient safety and quality of care.
 Application materials and guidance are available on the CDPH Health Care Facilities Application webpage.

-CDPH is temporarily waiving specified clinic licensing requirements and suspending regulatory enforcement for the following requirements.
+CDPH is temporarily waiving specified clinic licensing requirements and suspending regulatory enforcement for clinics conducting COVID-19 vaccinations for the following requirements.

 1. HSC sections 1205 and 1212(b); Title 22 California Code of Regulations (CCR) section 75021.1

 A PCC that has submitted an application to CDPH for any of the following may begin providing care prior to obtaining approval and licensure by CDPH:

 - Addition of a service that is not a special service

 - Addition of an additional physical plant maintained and operated on separate premises

 A PCC shall not be subject to the 60-day prior notice requirement when changing a service, remodeling, modifying, or adding an additional physical plant.

 A clinic corporation that has applied to CDPH for either of the following may begin providing care prior to obtaining official approval and licensure by CDPH: